The Dreadnought Trust was one of the first organisations to be involved in youth migration in New South Wales.

 The Dreadnought Boys were trained in agriculture at NSW government farms at Yanco, Cowra, Arrawatta, Glen Innes, Grafton, and Wollongbar on the far North Coast.
 More than half the would-be farmers went to Scheyville near Pitt Town.
 Some boys went direct to employment.

-The Dreadnought Association replaced the Trust in 1974 when a Dreadnought boy named Ray Moores advertised in newspapers, calling for a reunion of boys who had come to Australia aboard the same ship as himself.
+The Dreadnought Association was formed in 1974 when a Dreadnought boy named Roy Moore advertised in newspapers, calling for a reunion of boys who had come to Australia aboard the same ship as himself.

 From this single act the Dreadnought Association grew.
 Initially its main aim was to organise reunions and in more recent years, to collect, collate and preserve the history of the Dreadnought Youth Migration Scheme.